beerendlauwers/HaskAnything/app/content/series/conference-compose-2016.md

 libraries:
 ---

-Compose is a conference for functional programmers, focused on technologies such as Haskell, Scala, Clojure, OCaml, F#, SML and others.
+C◦mp◦se is a conference for functional programmers, focused on technologies such as Haskell, Scala, Clojure, OCaml, F#, SML and others.

 This series contains the presentations of 2016, focused on Haskell.